 To avoid overloading your audience with irrelevant content, it’s imperative to organize your content.
 Use storyboarding to determine the direction of content, without trying to load too many concepts into one course.
 With a storyboard, you can maintain an outline while you create your course.
 This level of organization ensures you include all main points without venturing into less important topics.

-Storyboarding brings all the elements that will make up the elearning course together.
-Much like a story, each element contribute to the understanding of the next, creating an narration for a lesson or feeling of resolve in the end.
+Storyboarding brings all the elements that will make up the eLearning course together.
+Much like a story, each element contributes to the understanding of the next, creating a narration for a lesson or feeling of resolve in the end.

 HOT TIP: When building your storyboard, always think about the application.
 How will learners apply what they have learned from your design?

-Follow the list of guidelines shared above to design a great learning experience which will leave a lasting impression on learners as you help them grow into their role.
+Follow the list of guidelines shared above to design a great learning experience that will leave a lasting impression on learners.

 Though there are variants among subjects and audiences, these content creation guidelines will work wonders on keeping your team (and content) in check!